duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 ![Baseline CNN training curves showing loss, accuracy, AUC, and learning rate over 30 epochs](images/task2_cell8_img1.png)

-**Figure 8 â€” Baseline CNN Training Curves.** This four-panel figure tracks the model's learning dynamics across 30 epochs:
+**Figure 8 — Baseline CNN Training Curves.** This four-panel figure tracks the model's learning dynamics across 30 epochs:

 - **Top-left (Loss):** Training loss (blue) decreases smoothly from ~0.36 to ~0.14, while validation loss (orange) initially drops but plateaus around 0.26 and begins to oscillate.
-The growing **gap of approximately 0.12** between training and validation loss from epoch 15 onward indicates moderate overfittingâ€”the model is memorizing training data rather than learning generalizable features.
+The growing **gap of approximately 0.12** between training and validation loss from epoch 15 onward indicates moderate overfitting—the model is memorizing training data rather than learning generalizable features.
 - **Top-right (Accuracy):** Training accuracy climbs steadily to 94.65%, but validation accuracy plateaus around 89.7%, yielding an **overfit gap of 4.94 percentage points**.
 This ceiling is characteristic of scratch-trained models that lack the benefit of pretrained feature representations.
 - **Bottom-left (AUC):** The ROC-AUC curve shows rapid improvement in early epochs before converging to 0.9922.
 Notably, AUC continues improving slightly even after accuracy plateaus, suggesting the model's ranking capability (probability calibration) improves independently of its binary classification accuracy.
 - **Bottom-right (Learning Rate):** The cosine annealing schedule smoothly decays the learning rate from 3e-4 to near zero, enabling fine-grained convergence in later epochs without the discontinuities of step-decay schedules.